erg55/Simon-lab-workshop/R/Readme.md

 There will probably be many problems....hopefully we can fix them!

 Let's import our tree which is the a standard bipartitions file from RAxML and look at it.
-MAke sure and update your working directory to what ever folder has the tree in it.
-You can download the files from this page.
+Make sure and update your working directory to what ever folder has the tree in it.
+You can download the files from this github page.

 ```
 tree1 <- read.tree("example.tre")